guardian/commercial/docs/architecture/proposals/004-bundle-refactoring.md

 - **Use pure functions** and avoid using classes where possible.
 The commercial bundle does not really need to use classes When side effects are necessary (like DOM manipulation), clearly note this in a JSDoc comment.
 Ideally we would include an eslint rule to prevent functions with side effects from being added without a suitable explanation for why this is happening

+- **Types** should live alongside their companion code in the same file where possible.
+    - If this isn't possible because the types are transient or global, they can live in the types directory
+- **Services** should have clearly defined interfaces.